gooch/sustainable_energy_without_the_hot_air/book.md

 by 2050;” at the same time Gordon Brown, while Chancellor in that government, repeatedly urged oil-producing countries to *increase* oil production.

 This book is emphatically intended to be about facts, not ethics.
-I want the facts to be clear, so that people can have a meaningful debate aboutethical decisions.
-I want everyone to understand how the facts constrainthe options that are open to us.
-Like a good scientist, I’ll try to keep myviews on ethical questions out of the way, though occasionally I’ll blurtsomething out – please forgive me.
+I want the facts to be clear, so that people can have a meaningful debate about ethical decisions.
+I want everyone to understand how the facts constrain the options that are open to us.
+Like a good scientist, I’ll try to keep my views on ethical questions out of the way, though occasionally I’ll blurt something out – please forgive me.

-Whether it’s *fair* for Europe and North America to hog the energy cakeis an ethical question; I’m here to remind you of the *fact* that we can’thave our cake and eat it too; to help you weed out the pointless and inef-fective policy proposals; and to help you identify energy policies that arecompatible with your personal values.
+Whether it’s *fair* for Europe and North America to hog the energy cake is an ethical question; I’m here to remind you of the *fact* that we can’t have our cake and eat it too; to help you weed out the pointless and ineffective policy proposals; and to help you identify energy policies that are compatible with your personal values.

 We need a plan that adds up!

 Notes and further reading
 -------------------------

-At the end of each chapter I note details of ideas in that chapter, sources of data and quotes, and pointers to furtherinformation.
+At the end of each chapter I note details of ideas in that chapter, sources of data and quotes, and pointers to further information.

-page no.

-2*“...no other possible way of doing that except through renewables”;
-“anybody who is relying upon renewables to fillthe [energy] gap is living in an utter dream world and is, in my view, an enemy of the people.”*
-The quotes are from*Any Questions?*, 27 January 2006, BBC Radio 4
-[ydoobr]. *Michael Meacher* was UK environment minister from 1997till 2003. *Sir Bernard Ingham* was an aide to Margaret Thatcher when she was prime minister, and was Head of theGovernment Information Service.
+2*“...no other possible way of doing that except through renewables”; “anybody who is relying upon renewables to fillthe [energy] gap is living in an utter dream world and is, in my view, an enemy of the people.”* The quotes are from *Any Questions?*, 27 January 2006, BBC Radio 4 [ydoobr]. *Michael Meacher* was UK environment minister from 1997 till 2003. *Sir Bernard Ingham* was an aide to Margaret Thatcher when she was prime minister, and was Head of the Government Information Service.
 He is secretary of Supporters of Nuclear Energy.

 –*Jonathon Porritt* (March 2006). *Is nuclear the answer?* Section 3.
 Advice to Ministers. www.sd-commission.org.uk

 3*“Nuclear is a money pit”, “We have a huge amount of wave and wind.”*
 Ann Leslie, journalist.
-Speaking on *AnyQuestions?*, Radio 4, 10 February 2006.
+Speaking on *Any Questions?*, Radio 4, 10 February 2006.

 –*Los Angeles residents drive ... from Earth to Mars* – (The Earthworks Group, 1989, page 34).

 –*targetneutral.com* charges just £4 per ton of CO~2~ for their “neutralization.”
-(A significantly lower price than anyother “offsetting” company I have come across.)
-At this price, a typical Brit could have his 11 tons per year “neutral-ized” for just £44 per year!
-Evidence that BP’s “neutralization” schemes don’t really add up comes from the fact that itsprojects have not achieved the Gold Standard www.cdmgoldstandard.org (Michael Schlup, personal communication).Many “carbon offset” projects have been exposed as worthless by Fiona Harvey of the Financial Times [2jhve6].
+(A significantly lower price than any other “offsetting” company I have come across.)
+At this price, a typical Brit could have his 11 tons per year “neutralized” for just £44 per year!
+Evidence that BP’s “neutralization” schemes don’t really add up comes from the fact that its projects have not achieved the Gold Standard www.cdmgoldstandard.org (Michael Schlup, personal communication).Many “carbon offset” projects have been exposed as worthless by Fiona Harvey of the Financial Times [2jhve6].

-4*People who want to promote renewables over nuclear, for example, say “offshore wind power could power all UKhomes.”* At the end of 2007, the UK government announced that they would allow the building of offshore wind
+4*People who want to promote renewables over nuclear, for example, say “offshore wind power could power all UK homes.”* At the end of 2007, the UK government announced that they would allow the building of offshore wind turbines “enough to power all UK homes.”
+Friends of the Earth’s renewable energy campaigner, Nick Rau, said the group welcomed the government’s announcement.
+“The potential power that could be generated by this industry is enormous,” he said.
+[25e59w].
+From the Guardian [5o7mxk]: John Sauven, the executive director of Greenpeace, said that the plans amounted to a “wind energy revolution.”
+“And Labour needs to drop its obsession with nuclear power,which could only ever reduce emissions by about 4% at some time in the distant future.”
+Nick Rau said: “We are delighted the government is getting serious about the potential for offshore wind, which could generate 25% of the UK’s electricity by 2020.”
+A few weeks later, the government announced that it would permit new nuclear stations to be built.
+“Today’s decision to give the go-ahead to a new generation of nuclear power stations ... will do little to tackle climate change,” Friends of the Earth warned [5c4olc].In fact, the two proposed expansions – of offshore wind and of nuclear – would both deliver just the same amount of electricity per year.
+The total permitted offshore wind power of 33 GW would on average deliver 10 GW, which is 4 kWh per day per person; and the replacement of all the retiring nuclear power stations would deliver 10 GW, which is 4 kWh per day per person.
+Yet in the same breath, anti-nuclear campaigners say that the nuclear option would “do little,” while the wind option would “power all UK homes.”
+The fact is, “powering all UK homes” and “only reducing emissions by about 4%” are the same thing.

 ![Do nothing - cartoon ](DoNothing5M.jpg)